BehdadKhodabandehloo/ControversyDetection/README.md

 in progressing ideas for polarization quantifying:
 - Prediction Controversy
 - Heterogeneous Analysis
-- Sentiment Analysis on Users
+- Sentiment Analysis on Users(add sentiment to weight of edges in mention graph)

 questions that we want to answer them:
 - how the polarization epidemy works in social media?(evolution of polarization network)